-We will report on the results of the VFM audit through our Interim Audit Report and our Report to those charged with governance.
-These reports will summarise our progress in delivering the VFM audit, the results of the risk assessment and any specific matters arising, and the basis for our overall conclusion.
+We will report on the results of the VFM audit through our ISA 260 Report.
+This will summarise any specific matters arising, and the basis for our overall conclusion.

 The key output from the work will be the VFM conclusion (i.e. our opinion on the Authority's arrangements for securing VFM), which forms part of our audit report.